syncfusion-content/uwp-docs/uwp/SfPdfViewer/Concepts-and-Features/UI-design-for-mobile.md

 {% endhighlight %}
 {% endtabs %}

-When the value of the slider changes, run the slidertimer.
+When the value of the slider changes, run the slider timer.
 When the slider timer ticks go to the page that corresponds to the current position of the slider.

 {% tabs %}
 {% highlight c# %}